wp-plugins/codepeople-post-map/readme.txt

 A: It is possible insert links, and any other HTML element in the infowindow.
 You only should insert HTML tags directly in the point description.
 For example, to insert a link to our web page: &lt;a href="http://wordpress.dwbooster.com"&gt;Click Here&lt;/a&gt;

+= Q: After entering an address, and to press the verify button, the address is modified, and the pin is displayed in a different location =

+A: If after pressing the "verify" button, the address is modified dynamically, and the pin is displayed in another location, the cause is simple.
+If Google does not recognize an address, it uses the nearest known address, and displays the pin on this location.

+To solve the issue, you simply should drag and drop the pin in the correct location, and type the address again, but this time "DON'T PRESS AGAIN THE VERIFY BUTTON".

 == Screenshots ==

 1. Maps in action